 Early Onset Alzheimer’s

-Generally, Alzheimer’s effects those over the age of 65 and is most common in seniors over age 80.
+Generally, Alzheimer’s affects those over the age of 65 and is most common in seniors over age 80.
 However, approximately 5% of those diagnosed with Alzheimer’s are diagnosed in their 40s and 50s.
 The warning signs of the disease are the same at any age.
 Martha went from a confident, independent woman to one who could no longer handle many of her normal tasks.

 Finding support is important for both the person living with Alzheimer’s as well as their care partner.
 Additionally, learning all you can about the disease.
-Treating the early onset version of AD is the same as late in life AD.
+Treating the early-onset version of AD is the same as late in life AD.

 Stay as positive as you can.
 Keep up with the activities you still enjoy.
 Try different ways to relax, like yoga or deep-breathing or meditation.
 Keep your body in good shape, too.
 Make sure you eat healthy food and get regular exercise.
 Exercising outdoors when possible is also important.
 My Mom always seems to have a little more clarity when we’ve been outdoors.